How to Care for Your Camping Hammock

 Can hammocks be washed?
 Of course, and they should be.
 But don’t head to your laundry room with your dirty or mildewy hammock just yet.
 Regular washing machines aren’t best-suited for getting all hammocks clean.
 Even hammocks that are washing machine-safe may require you to use a front-loading machine rather than a top-loading one for the best outcomes.

 This is why reading the hammock manufacturer’s label is so important.
 Certain materials just don’t hold up under the agitation of a washing machine.
 Additionally, many home washing machines are simply too small to get your hammock thoroughly clean, even if they’re technically the right kind of machines for the job.

 Even if you do find out that you can machine-wash your hammock, you may be better off hand-washing it in your bathtub.
 That way, you can see what you’re doing and remove any spots or stains that you notice.

 It’s rare that any hammock maker would tell you to put your hammock in a dryer.
 Plus, if you put your dryer on the lowest temperature setting, you could cause irreparable harm to the integrity of the fabric.

 Rather than risk your investment, either hang your hammock up or lay it flat to dry.
 This can be outside in the fresh air, if possible, or indoors.
 Many hammocks dry super quickly as long as they’re in low humidity conditions.
 Within a few hours, you’ll be able to pack up your clean hammock for storage or travel, or set it up again in your backyard.

 Making Hammock Care a Top Priority

-The more love and attention you give your hammock, the longer it will support and protect you.
-If you have any other questions about your hammocking equipment from DutchWare, feel free to give our professional team members a jingle.
+The more love and attention you give your hammock while hammock camping, the longer it will support and protect you.
+If you have any other questions about your hammocking equipment from DutchWare and how to clean outdoor hammocks feel free to give our professional team members a jingle.